Travel evaporates; streaming makes isolation life bearable

 — South Korea’s top central banker says he expects slow but positive economic growth for the trade-dependent country this year despite worldwide shocks wrought by the coronavirus.
 Bank of Korea Governor Lee Ju-yeol’s assessment on Thursday came after the bank held its policy rate at 0.75% despite calls for lower borrowing costs.

 THIN AIR: There has never been a more severe disruption to travel, particularly travel by air.
-The devastation in the travel industry has continues to ripple outward daily.
+The devastation in the travel industry has continued to ripple outward daily.

 — The number of passengers carried by French-Dutch airline group Air France-KLM plunged by 57% in March compared with the same month a year ago.
 The group anticipates the suspension of more than 90% of its planned capacity in April and May due to travel restrictions, it said Thursday.